mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 * Guidance for other aspects of QUIC performance optimization relying on extensions.

-Other QUIC extensions, not yet proposed, may also be useful with RoQ.
+Other QUIC extensions, not yet proposed, might also be useful with RoQ.

 # Security Considerations {#sec-considerations}